-APPLICANT INFORMATION Name: Knsta Means Agency: Title/Rank: M, A. Chming Justice Email & Phone To be considered for selection to a hearing panel, a peace officer or corrections officer must have at least 10 years' experience.
-Do you meet this qualification: \Box Yes \Box No N/R Please select the hearing panel you wish to be considered for: Peace Officer Hearings Police Chief or Sheriff Peace Officer, First Line Supervisor or below Corrections Officer Hearings Person that heads a city or county corrections agency or a WA DOC corrections facility Corrections Officer, First Line Supervisor or below Tribal Officer Hearings Tribal Police Chief Tribal Police Officer, First Line Supervisor or below All Hearings Civilian member of the Washington State Criminal Justice Training Commission.
+APPLICANT INFORMATION Name: Knsta Means Agency: Title/Rank: M, A. Chminal Justice Email & Phone To be considered for selection to a hearing panel, a peace officer or corrections officer must have at least 10 years' experience.
+Do you meet this qualification: \square Yes \square No \bowtie Please select the hearing panel you wish to be considered for: Peace Officer Hearings Police Chief or Sheriff Peace Officer, First Line Supervisor or below Corrections Officer Hearings Person that heads a city or county corrections agency or a WA DOC corrections facility Corrections Officer, First Line Supervisor or below Tribal Officer Hearings Tribal Police Chief Tribal Police Officer, First Line Supervisor or below All Hearings Civilian member of the Washington State Criminal Justice Training Commission.
 Member of the public who is NOT a prosecutor, defense attorney, judge, or LE officer.
 Person with expertise and background in police accountability who is NOT a current or former peace officer or corrections officer.
 Required Materials Application Cover Letter Resume & contact for three references Letter of Support from Agency Supervisor Members of the public may submit a letter of recommendation in lieu of a letter of support.
-Please submit materials to: Hearings Coordinator, Kayla Wold; kwold@cjtc.wa.gov or WSCJTC: 19010 1 st Ave S. Burien, WA 98148 Questions: (206) 372-5391 Applicant Submittals Materials submitted to WSCJTC will be presented at the quarterly commission meeting (September, December, March, June - dates subject to change).
-Please note, the applicant need not attend.
-Upon approval or denial, a letter will be sent to you with additional information.
+Please submit materials to: Hearings Coordinator, Kayla Wold; kwold@cjtc.wa.gov or WSCJTC: 19010 1st Ave S. Burien, WA 98148 Questions: (206) 372-5391